Architecture is a science of buildings.

 It has installed highly specialized glass lens elements for high-end performance.

-The two Super-low dispersion and aspherical lens elements efficiently reduce chromatic aberrations and any other aberrations.
+The two Super-low dispersion and aspherical lens elements efficiently reduce chromatic and other aberrations.

-It also includes a multi-layer coating which minimizes the light reflection and glare.
+It also includes a multi-layer coating, which minimizes light reflection and glare.

 They provide a deeply contrasting image with sharpness across the frame.